Skip to main content

 E-commerce & Retail: Zero to 30 days.
 Amazon (−40 days) is exceptional.
 Costco (2.4 days) and Walmart (2.6 days) represent best-in-class physical retail.
 Traditional department stores running 40-60 day CCCs are less competitive.

 Aerospace & Defense: 100-350+ days.
 Long production cycles lock capital in inventory for months.
 Boeing (336 days) sits at the extreme.
-Compare within the sector — Lockheed Martin or RTX show relative efficiency.
+Compare within the sector — Lockheed Martin and RTX operate closer to 150-200 days, which is why their interest coverage is so much healthier.

 Financial Services: Not applicable.
 Banks operate on entirely different cash flow mechanics.

 The trajectory matters more than the absolute number.
-A company whose CCC drops from 45 to 30 days over three years is becoming a better business.
-A company whose CCC rises from 20 to 50 days is deteriorating — likely building inventory (demand weakness) or losing leverage with customers and suppliers.
+A company whose CCC drops from 45 to 30 days over three years is becoming a better business — even if the absolute level still lags the sector leader.
+A company whose CCC rises from 20 to 50 days is deteriorating, likely building inventory (demand weakness) or losing leverage with customers and suppliers.
+Directional change leads the financials; wait for the press release and you're six months late.

 How to Use the CCC in Your Investment Process